Grundy County, Tennessee

 Grundy County is a county located in the U.S. state of Tennessee.
 It is located in Middle Tennessee, bordering East Tennessee.
 As of 2021, the population was 13,622.
 Its county seat is Altamont.
 The county is named in honor of Felix Grundy.

 History

-Grundy County has a rich history and today is the home of a vast recreational wilderness known as the South Cumberland State Park which offers extensive hiking, camping, and rock climbing.
+Grundy County is the home of the South Cumberland State Park which offers hiking, camping, and rock climbing.
 Most of Grundy County is atop the Cumberland Plateau averaging a height of around 1,800 feet above sea level.
-Many locations in the county offer beautiful vistas and grand waterfalls.
 The county seat of Grundy County is Altamont, founded in the 1840s.

-Thirty years before the Civil War, the resort town of Beersheba Springs was founded around a natural mineral springs near the current site of a popular wilderness area known as the Savage Gulf.
-Visitors to the Savage Gulf are amazed by the beautiful views and extensive hiking trails.
+Thirty years before the Civil War, the resort town of Beersheba Springs was founded around a natural mineral springs near the current site of a wilderness area known as the Savage Gulf.